-"Reservation" means any lands, title to which is either held in trust by the United States for the benefit of the Eastern Band of Cherokee Indians, or held by the Eastern Band of Cherokee Indians subject to restriction against alienation by the United States and over which the Eastern Band of Cherokee Indians exercise governmental authority.
+"Reservation" the term "reservation" means the Flathead Indian Reservation as established by the Treaty of Hell Gate, 12 Stat.
+975.

 "Rules" means any Rules governing the conduct of games or the control of internal fiscal affairs of Gaming Operations as may be promulgated by the Commission established pursuant to this Ordinance.